-Cut a strip off the rootstock and a strip off the scion and sandwich the flat, exposed sides together.
-That’s the side-veneer graft in a nutshell.
+When you cut a strip off the rootstock and a strip off the scion and sandwich the flat, exposed sides together, that’s the side-veneer graft in a nutshell.
 It works on conifers while most other grafts won’t.

 Why You Might Use a Side-Veneer Graft

 This graft is used by tradesmen for small plants such as young trees and shrubs still growing in nursery pots.
 If you wanted to take scionwood from a plant and reproduce it on young purchased rootstocks, this might be the best cut.
 You might, perhaps, have an ancient Japanese maple that has been on your property for generations and has defied the efforts of all your visiting experts to identify it.

 What can you do if you want more of them?
 You can’t go out and buy more if you don’t know what it is, but you could buy young maple trees in pots and graft cuttings from your beloved specimen onto the new purchases, which you’d use as rootstocks.